 With VBR, patients receive vouchers, with varying monetary value, for every drug-free urine sample that they provide.
 These vouchers can be exchanged for goods or services in line with a drug-free lifestyle, such as grocery items, gift certificates, or show passes.

 Associated values of these vouchers are initially low but increase with consecutive drug-free urine samples that each patient provides.
 Positive samples result in resetting the value of the vouchers back to their original low values.

-Studies have shown that VBR is useful in helping patients abstain from opioids and stimulants during detoxification.
+Studies have shown that VBR is a useful behavior therapy in helping patients abstain from opioids and stimulants during detoxification.